CameronPeterson/Project5/README.md

 # Project5
 CS2308 Project 5
-Programming Project 5 : Class specification (.h).
+Project 4 for CS2308 with Hwang at Texas State University Programming Project 5 : Class specification (.h).
 Class implementation (.cpp).

 References: Program 13-3 with header file for class declaration and member function definition for class implementation.
 You may need to refer to program 13-2.
 Please also ref to Prog 13-14 and header file in section 13.10 for array of class objects.